By calling, you agree we may follow up to better assist you, even if your number is on a Do Not Call list.

 By continuing to use the Website and engaging our services, you acknowledge that you have read, understood, and agreed to these Terms and our Privacy Policy.

-Thank you for reading and agreeing to these Terms and Conditions.
+Thank you for reading and agreeing to these Terms.
 We look forward to serving you and assisting with your needs.

 Redo Tax